 Elegant Solutions for Missing Teeth

-Missing teeth lead to “Edentulism,” also known as the complete loss of teeth.
+Missing teeth lead to “edentulism,” also known as the complete loss of teeth.
 Edentulism can reduce a patient’s quality of life, self-image, and daily function.
 Even with all the improvement in dental health over the years, complete tooth loss is still a big issue.
-In the U.S., a lot of adults ages 65 through 74 have lost all their teeth.
+In the U.S., a lot of adults ages 65 through 74 have lost all of their teeth.

-Patients with missing teeth suffer a reduced quality of life, nutritional problems and digestive tract issues.
+Patients with missing teeth suffer a reduced quality of life, nutritional problems, and digestive tract issues.
 While untreated gum disease and tooth decay are direct causes of tooth loss, the lack of dental education and exposure to fluoride play a role.

-Missing Teeth =Bone Loss
+Missing Teeth = Bone Loss